Hillerich & Bradsby: History

 J. F. Hillerich opened his woodworking shop in Louisville in 1855.
 During the 1880s, Hillerich hired his seventeen-year-old son, John "Bud" Hillerich.

-Legend has it that Bud, who played baseball himself, slipped away from work one afternoon in 1884 to watch Louisville's major league team, the Louisville Eclipse.
+Company legend has it that Bud, who played baseball himself, slipped away from work one afternoon in 1884 to watch Louisville's major league team, the Louisville Eclipse.
 The team's star, Pete "Louisville Slugger" Browning, mired in a hitting slump, broke his bat.
 Bud invited Browning to his father's shop to hand-craft a new bat to his specifications.
 Browning accepted the offer, and got three hits to break out of his slump with the new bat the first day he used it.
 Browning told his teammates, which began a surge of professional ball players to the Hillerich woodworking shop.
+This story has been challenged by alternate versions of when the first bat was made, involving either Arlie Latham or Gus Weyhing.

 J. F. Hillerich was uninterested in making bats.
 He saw the company future in stair railings, porch columns and swinging butter churns.
 For a brief time in the 1880s, he turned away ball players.
 Bud saw the potential in producing baseball bats, and the elder Hillerich eventually relented to his son.

 The bats were sold under the name "Falls City Slugger" until Bud Hillerich took over his father's company in 1894, and the name "Louisville Slugger" was registered with the US Patent Office.
 In 1905, Honus Wagner signed a deal with the company, becoming likely the first American athlete to endorse an item of sports equipment.

 Frank Bradsby, a salesman, became a partner in 1916, and the company's name changed to "The Hillerich and Bradsby Co."
 By 1923, H&B was selling more bats than any other bat maker in the country, and legends like Ty Cobb, Babe Ruth (R-43), and Lou Gehrig were all using them.
 R-43 is the company model number for the bats used by Babe Ruth.

 In 1916, Hillerich and Bradsby began manufacturing golf clubs, eventually creating the PowerBilt brand for the clubs.
 Several major golf championships were won by players using PowerBilt clubs, including the Masters Tournament in 1967, 1971, 1979, and 1987.

 During World War II, the company produced wooden rifle stocks and billy clubs for the U.S. Army.
 In 1954, the company purchased Larimer and Norton, Inc., a Pennsylvania lumber company to ensure a supply of hardwood for their products.

 In 1976, the company moved across the Ohio River, to Jeffersonville, Indiana, to take advantage of the railroad line there.
 In 1996, the company returned to Louisville.